Cardiff Railway: The junction at Treforest

-On 30 January 1902 the Board was informed that the construction to Tongwynlais was substantially completed, and at this time the company put details of its proposed junction with the Taff Vale Railway at Treforest to that company for approval.
+On 30 January 1902, the board was informed that the construction to Tongwynlais was substantially completed, and, at this time, the company put details of its proposed junction with the Taff Vale Railway at Treforest to that company for approval.

 The terrain at the point chosen by the Cardiff Railway for its junction with the Taff Vale was extremely awkward.
 The Taff Vale Railway run down the west bank of the River Taff and was closely hemmed in by the hills to the west.
 Immediately to the east was the River Taff and the Glamorganshire Canal, and then the Pontypridd, Caerphilly and Newport Railway, and then more hills.

 The Taff Vale Railway at this point was quadruple track, with the passenger lines on the east side and goods and mineral tracks on the west side.
 Immediately north of the proposed point of junction, southbound trains could diverge to the lines of the Barry Railway Company.
 It was a point of contention that many mineral trains were divided at this location, on the running line, with one portion for Cardiff TVR and one for the Barry line.

 The Cardiff Railway proposed to join the passenger lines and then make crossovers to the mineral lines—the main object of their railway was of course the mineral traffic.
 The existing traffic on the TVR was remarkably intensive at this time, and the proposal alarmed the company.
-They examined the rights of the Cardiff Railway and saw that there were no running powers granted on their own line, nor powers to connect to all four tracks; moreover, they claimed, the alignment proposed by the Cardiff Railway was outside the limits of deviation permitted by the CR Act.
+They examined the rights of the Cardiff Railway and saw that there were no running powers granted on their own line, nor powers to connect to all four tracks; moreover, they claimed, the alignment proposed by the Cardiff Railway was outside the limits of deviation permitted by the Cardiff Railway Act.

 The question went to arbitration, and then to litigation, and judgment was eventually given against the Cardiff Railway.
-The CR now went to Parliament to seek the powers that had not been granted before, and they obtained an Act on 4 August 1906, authorising the junction and crossovers they desired.
+The CR now went to Parliament to seek the powers that had not been granted before, and they obtained an act of Parliament, the Cardiff Railway Act 1906 (6 Edw.
+7. c. clvii), on 4 August 1906, authorising the junction and crossovers they desired.
 However the junction was not to be opened until the Cardiff Railway had constructed exchange sidings on their own property short of the TVR main line, so that CR engines need not enter TVR tracks.